Table of Contents

 The second most common form of injury that occurs in hotels and casinos in the Las Vegas area is food poisoning.
 Las Vegas has roughly 22,000 dining establishments within its city limits and only 85 qualified health inspectors on its payroll.
 This means that each inspector needs to average 259 establishments a piece, no less than once per year.
 With these numbers, it is little surprise that food poisoning is the second most common cause of injury.
 The most common violations found by the Southern Nevada Health District were unclean food surfaces, improper hand washing, improper use of wiping cloths, and foods kept at improper holding temperatures.

-Many other types of hotel accidents can take place on hotel property.
+Many other types of hotel accidents and casino injuries can take place on hotel property.
 Some might result from neglect or improper maintenance, and others might be a direct result of the action or inaction of a hotel employee.
 Swimming pool accidents, shuttle bus and parking lot accidents, and elevator and escalator accidents are other common injuries that can occur in Las Vegas hotels and require the expertise of a hotel accident attorney to see that you are adequately compensated.

 Proving Hotel Negligence

-Nevada law requires that the person filing the personal injury claim provide four cornerstones of a case before being able to move forward with a hotel accident lawsuit.
+Nevada law requires that the person filing the personal injury claim provide four elements of a case before being able to move forward with a hotel accident lawsuit.
 The injured party must prove that: